mychidarko/q-todo/readme.md

 # Qodehub Internship Project - TODO App

 This is my Qodehub summer internship project, a todo app built with JavaScript and PHP.
-This project contains variations of the project, built with different systems.
+The project is divided into a frontend and a backend API.

 ## Frontend

-* Vanilla JavaScript
 * Vue JS

 ## Backend

-* Raw PHP
 * Leaf API version